hartmutlentz/TemporalNetworkAccessibility/README.md

 Tools.dict2file(c, "path_density.txt")
 Tools.dict2file(h, "path_durations.txt")
 ```
-This writes the generated data to txt-files, so you can plot it using gnuplot, Excel or you favorite plotzing software.
+This writes the generated data to txt-files, so you can plot it using gnuplot, Excel or you favorite plotting software.
 The files have 2 columns: *time and path density* or *time and path duration*, respectively.

 A working example with steps 1—4 is shown in the file 'Unfold_Accessibility.py'.